StagOverflow/energy-forecasting/README_TODO.md

 ## Next steps

  * Run everything
- * Use a different datasource
+ * Use a different data source
  * Replace wandb with mlflow
  * Replace docker compose with kubernetes
  * Replace hopswork with feast